nebbles/gitcommit/README.md

    poetry version [patch|minor|major]
    ```

-1. Tag the commit (by default applies to HEAD commit).
+1. Tag the commit (by default applies to HEAD commit - make sure you are on the latest `develop` commit).
    ```
    git tag v#.#.#
    ```